pallets-eco/flask-sqlalchemy/docs/index.rst

 How to Use
 ----------

-Flask-SQLAlchemy is fun to use, and for the basic applications also incredible easy.
+Flask-SQLAlchemy is fun to use, and incredibly easy for basic applications.
 For the complete guide, checkout out the API documentation on the :class:`SQLAlchemy` class.

 Basically all you have to do is to create an :class:`SQLAlchemy` object